 Use quality cardstock and consider using a unique finish.
 A heavier cardstock and textured paper will make your postcard “feel” more important and valuable as your reader sorts through the mail.
 Texture is a great way to make materials stand out.
 Your fingers can feel anything that is out of the ordinary – bumpy, velvety, satiny, etc. It may cost a bit more to use special materials, but it can be cost-effective when they lead to a higher response rate.

 Your postcard only has a few seconds to get noticed before getting tossed into the trash.
 Make your postcard easy to scan with bold text and high contrast colors to make it stand out from the background image or color.

 It can be tempting to fill every inch of your postcard with information since space is limited, but that’s a big mistake.
 White space is the empty spacing between the different elements of your postcard design.
 It defines the content of your postcard and creates a flow that gives your readers an understanding of where to start reading and where to stop.
 White space is your best friend.
 Without it, your postcard will look disorderly and would be hard to read.

 Design is a critical element of any marketing effort, but it is especially important with postcard marketing.
 Don’t worry if you don’t have the budget to hire a professional to design your campaign.
-There are free online postcard makers like Canva and PostCard Creator that provide templates that are easy to use.
+There are a few free online postcard creators that provide templates that are easy to design to your liking.
 Do you have any additional postcard design tips?
 Tell us in a comment below!